baishakh22/Bruteforce-using-Python/README.md

 ![Screenshot 2022-05-08 17 44 02](https://user-images.githubusercontent.com/93491482/167319398-270c4900-0fd5-4a8a-bc55-afba31cd4439.png)

-Now, You can use any username and password and try to login.
+Now, You can use any username and password and try to log in.
 Then the website will say "Failed to login!" and you can see in "Inspect" file, under the "Name" section it calls "confirm-login".
-Click and you will see there are some subcategory called - "General, Response, Response Headers".
-In General category you will copy the "Request URL".
+Click and you will see there are some subcategories called - "General, Response, Response Headers".
+In the General category, you will copy the "Request URL".
 This is your target machine/website.
 [Note: to check you used username and password click on payload, you will see the username and password you just used to check the website]
 ![Screenshot 2022-05-08 17 50 48](https://user-images.githubusercontent.com/93491482/167319412-b7b196a8-a2cb-4eb6-91cf-5f1878067115.png)